The Best AI Novel Writer in 2026

 What's the cheapest AI novel writer that produces full novels?

 Inkfluence AI Creator plan at $9.99/mo supports full-length novels (35 chapters/month, no per-chapter word cap, EPUB + PDF + DOCX export).
-Novelcrafter's $5-20/mo tier is cheaper on entry but lacks cover and audiobook, forcing additional subscriptions for a complete novel.
+Novelcrafter's $4-20/mo range (with the $4 Scribe tier being writing-only, no AI) is cheaper on entry but lacks cover and audiobook, forcing additional subscriptions for a complete novel.
 ChatGPT Plus at $20/mo is not novel-native and requires manual assembly.

 Do AI novel writers work for series and multi-book novels?